giovannellilab/Geomosaic/docs/source/commands/setup.md

                         current directory (default: geomosaic) -n PROJECT_NAME, --project_name PROJECT_NAME
                         Name of the project.
 The first 8 Characters will be used for SLURM job name (default: Geomosaic_Workflow)
   --move_and_rename     Suggested flag if the provided raw reads directory is already a backup of the original files.
-In this case, geomosaic will create
+In this case, geomosaic will
-                        only symbolic link of raw reads to its working directory.
+                        move  and rename the raw files to its working directory.
-                        R2 sample reads, as geomosaic will 'cat' them to a single file. (default: False) --skip_checks         If you are sure that every file is in its correct location and the sample names are filled correctly, you can skip checks with this flags.
+  --skip_checks         If you are sure that every file is in its correct location and the sample names are filled correctly, you can skip checks with this
+                        flags.
 However we do not suggest to use it. (default: False)